Covid-19 built a 'northern wall' between the US and Canada and it could stay up longer than anyone expected

 Bigger pain on the Canadian side of the border

-Statistics Canada recently reported show cross border car trips are down about 95% across both sides of the border.
+Statistics Canada recently reported that cross border car trips are down about 95% across both sides of the border.

 For decades in these border communities, people have crossed the border in both directions every day to attend a school or training program, go on a shopping trip to grab a bargain, indulge a craving for a meal at a favorite restaurant or a last-minute trip to the casino to play the slot machines.